RP3Agency/sass-guidelines/index.md

 Sass's whitespace-sensitive syntax relies on indentation to get rid of braces, semi-colons and other punctuation symbols, leading to a leaner and shorter syntax.
 Meanwhile, SCSS is easier to learn since it's mostly some tiny extra bits on top of CSS.

-I, myself, prefer SCSS over Sass because it is closer to CSS and friendlier to most developers.
-Because of that, I will use SCSS rather than Sass throughout these guidelines.
+At RP3 Agency, we use SCSS because it is closer to CSS and friendlier to most developers.